MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-the-cloud.md

 # Deploy Office 365 ProPlus from the cloud

-This article gives step-by-step instructions for how to deploy Office 365 ProPlus to client computers from the Office Content Delivery Network (CDN) by using the Office Deployment Tool (ODT).
-The article is intended for administrators in enterprise environments working with hundreds or thousands of computers.
+Follow the steps in this article to deploy Office 365 ProPlus to client computers from the Office Content Delivery Network (CDN) by using the Office Deployment Tool (ODT).

+## Before you begin

+If you haven't already, complete the [asssessment](assess-office-365-proplus.md) and [planning](plan-office-365-proplus) phases for your Office deployment.

+Verify that your users have local admin privileges on their client computers.

+This article is intended for administrators in enterprise environments working with hundreds or thousands of computers.
 If you want to install Office on a single device or small number of devices, we recommend reviewing [Download and install or reinstall Office 365 or Office 2016 on your PC or Mac](https://support.office.com/en-us/article/Download-and-install-or-reinstall-Office-365-or-Office-2016-on-a-PC-or-Mac-4414EAAF-0478-48BE-9C42-23ADC4716658) or [Use the Office 2016 offline installer](https://support.office.com/en-us/article/Use-the-Office-2016-offline-installer-f0a85fe7-118f-41cb-a791-d59cef96ad1c).

+## Best practice recommendations

-The steps in this article can apply to a variety of environments, but we'll base our examples on the following infrastructure and requirements:
+The steps in this article can apply to a variety of environments, but we'll base our examples on the recommended best practices from the planning article for deploying from the cloud:

-- Office will be installed and receive updates from the Office CDN
+- We will deploy Office from the cloud with the Office Deployment Tool.

-- Office 365 ProPlus will be deployed in English and in the 32-bit edition only

-- Most clients will receive updates to Office from Semi-Annual Channel
+- We will manage updates to Office automatically, without any adminstrative overhead.

+- We will deploy the Semi-Annual Channel (Targeted) to a representative group of users and client devices and deploy the Semi-Annual Channel to the rest of our users.

+- We will build four Office installation packages:
+	- Semi-Annual Channel for 32-bit
+	- Semi-Annual Channel for 64-bit
+	- Semi-Annual Channel (Targeted) for 32-bit
-- A small set of pilot clients will receive earlier updates from Semi-Annual Channel (Targeted)
+	- Semi-Annual Channel (Targeted) for 64-bit

+In addition to the best practices, our examples will include the following standard options:

+- We will deploy Office in English and Japanese.
+For more details on installing additional languages, including matching the language of the client device's operating system, see  [Overview of deploying languages in Office 365 ProPlus](overview-of-deploying-languages-in-office-365-proplus.md).

 - Office will install silently on all clients

-- Users have local admin privileges on their client computers
+## Step 1: Create your deployment groups

 Based on these requirements, we'll create two deployment groups: group 1 will receives updates from Semi-Annual Channel and group 2 will receive updates from Semi-Annual Channel (Targeted).

 |**Group**|**Requirements**|